nnehdi/oridati/README.md

 }
 ```

-This is just a rough draft, and we can refine it further based on your requirements.
-Do you have any questions or suggestions?
 ## Visions
 - Bootstraping the base design based on the requirements.
 - Helping to clear out the requirements by asking multiple questions.